mohitk05/xk6-close-idle-connections/README.md

 import * as closeIdleConnections from 'k6/x/close_idle_conn';

 export default function () {
-  closeIdleConnections.start(10); // Will only init once for a VU, subsequent calls will return immediately
+  // Will only run once for a VU, subsequent calls will return immediately closeIdleConnections.start(10); // closes idle connections every 10 seconds
   // Your test script
 }